What do I need to do to get the healthy mind and body I want?

 If you still decide you must consume animal flesh, follow the rules: eat it once a day, combine it with green vegetables/salad, eat it in the middle of the day and choose a source that is free range, antibiotic free and organic.

-Recent studies have shown that dairy has a significant correlation with osteoporosis, kidney problems and even certain forms of cancers.
+Recent studies have shown that dairy has a significant correlation with osteoporosis, kidney problems and even certain forms of cancer.
 In one of the most prominent and comprehensive nutritional studies to date, The China Study, lead researcher Dr. T. Colin Campbell and his team found that cancer was consistently promoted by casein, which makes up 87% of cow’s milk protein.
 Additionally, women who eat diets rich in animal foods excrete more calcium in their urine, providing a negative calcium balance.
 This is why it is advised to:

 - Eliminate or dramatically reduce your consumption of dairy products